gthvn1/gthvn1.github.io/docs/Readme.md

 To generate wasm file:
 - `zig build-lib fibo.zig -target wasm32-freestanding -dynamic`
   - **Note**: without dynamic it generates a ".a" file.

-To run it you can use the index.js
-- `node index.js`